Heinrich Grüber: During the Nazi reign

 In the night of 9 to 10 November 1938 the Nazi government organised the November Pogrom, often euphemised as Kristallnacht.
 The well-organised Nazi squads killed several hundreds, 1,200 Jewish Berliners were deported to Sachsenhausen concentration camp.
 Many men went into hiding from arrest and also appeared at Grüber's home in the rectory of the Jesus Church.
 He organised their hiding in the cottages in the allotment clubs in his parish.

 The Nazis only released the arrested inmates, if they would immediately emigrate.
 Thus getting visa became the main target and problem of Grüber's Bureau.
 Grüber was allowed to travel several times to the Netherlands and Great Britain in order to persuade the authorities there to grant visa for the persecuted from Germany.
 So Grüber found hardly time any more to serve his actual office as pastor in Kaulsdorf.

 From September 1939 the Bureau Grüber had to subordinate to the supervision by Adolf Eichmann.
 Eichmann asked Grüber in a meeting about Jewish emigration why Grüber, not having any Jewish family and with no prospect for any thank, does help the Jews.
 Grüber answered because the Good Samaritan did so, and my Lord told me to do so.

 By autumn 1939 a new degree of persecution loomed.
 The Nazi authorities started to deport Jewish Austrians and Gentile Austrians of Jewish descent to German-occupied Poland.
 On 13 February 1940 the same fate hit 1,200 Jewish Germans and Gentile Germans of Jewish descent from the Stettin Region, who were deported to Lublin.
-Grüber learned about it by the Wehrmacht commander of Lublin and than protested at every higher ranking superior up to the then Prussian Minister-President Hermann Göring, who forbade further deportations from Prussia for the time being.
+Grüber learned about it by the Wehrmacht commander of Lublin and then protested at every higher ranking superior up to the then Prussian Minister-President Hermann Göring, who forbade further deportations from Prussia for the time being.
 The Gestapo warned Grüber never to adopt party for the deported again.
 The deported were not allowed to return.

 On 22–23 October, 6,500 Jewish Germans and Gentile Germans of Jewish descent from Baden and the Palatinate were deported to Gurs, German-occupied France.
 Now Grüber got himself a passport, with the help of Dietrich Bonhoeffer's brother-in-law Hans von Dohnanyi from the Abwehr, to visit the deported in the Gurs (concentration camp).
 But before he left the Gestapo arrested Grüber on 19 December and deported him two days later to Sachsenhausen concentration camp, and in September 1941 to Dachau concentration camp, becoming the inmate with the No. 27832.
 His deputy Werner Sylten had to devolve the Bureau.